B. Ryan B.: Cleveland-based Americana singer / songwriter / multi-instrumentalist

 B. Ryan B. sought out more active participation in the music community.
 A used 5-gallon water jug played upside-down like a hand drum, and a bass guitar that he borrowed from his brother-in-law, were his tickets in.

 In 2004, B started performing with The FlipSide, a local supergroup of Cleveland-area singer-songwriters.
 Over the next few years, he gigged regularly with Cleveland songwriter Will Cheshier, Bowling Green songwriter Tom Gorman, later Cleveland sensation Diana Chittester, bar covers band Blame Willie, straight-up jazz act The Grindstone Jazz Ensemble, and Woodstock tribute act Acoustic Joyride.
 He also sat in occasionally with other mentors.
-Meantime, he “give back” by leading hymns and psalms in worship services, cantoring multiple years at The Fest.
+Meantime, he “gives back” by leading hymns and psalms in worship services, cantoring multiple years at The Fest.

 While co-producing The FlipSide’s second CD, B produced his first solo album, “Transient” in 2014, including hometown anthem “Cleveland is Your Land.”
 It got airplay on a few local stations, including a feature on the Q104 Morning Show, and an article on WMJI’s blog.